osumb/challenges/docs/ChallengeLogic.md

 __In order for a regular to vacate his/her spot and challenge someone else, he/she must email a director or admin before the challenge window opens.
 This is to guarantee that all alternates know that the spot is open before they make a selection__

+__Also: an open must be challenged by at least one person, but not necessarily two people__